2026 is when “agentic” stops being cute and starts being accountable

-Memory is a product decision, not a vector DB decision
+Memory is a retention and correctness decision, not a vector database decision

-Table 1: Practical benchmark of common agent architectures in 2026 (cost, reliability, and operational overhead)
+Table 1: Practical comparison of common agent architectures in 2026 (reliability, cost profile, ops burden)

 | Architecture | Typical success rate (prod) | Marginal cost per task | Operational overhead |